Shreyas-135/CodeShield-AI/README.md

 ### Deploying to Production (e.g., Vercel)

 When you deploy your application to a platform like Vercel, you must set the `GEMINI_API_KEY` in the project's environment variable settings in the Vercel dashboard.
-The application will not work without it.